Exploring the vital connection between eye and brain health through neural pathways.

 • Difficulty recognizing faces or reading may relate to cognitive processing deficits.

 Eye health acts as a non-invasive biomarker for brain conditions, meaning optometrists can often spot issues invisible to other medical tests.
+Because visual signals occupy such a large part of cerebral activity, any disruption in vision is often the first clinical indicator that the connection between eye and brain health is being compromised by underlying issues.

 Eye doctor examining patient with OCT device to assess retina and optic nerve health